 This decoupling of message creation from message consumption allows for scalability and flexibility.
 It enables multicast messaging on the publisher side, and for promiscuous message consumption on the subscriber side.

 The PubSub feature is a part of the Microsoft Azure Service Bus, which provides connectivity options for WCF and other service endpoints.
 These include REST endpoints, which can be located behind network address translation (NAT) boundaries, or bound to frequently changing, dynamically assigned IP addresses, or both.
-For more information about the Microsoft Azure Service Bus, see Service Bus.
+For more information about the Azure Service Bus, see Service Bus.

 Workflow associations and association scope

 Workflow associations bind workflow definitions to specific SharePoint scope, with specific default values.
-The associations themselves represent a set of subscription rules that are stored in the Microsoft Azure publication/subscription service that process incoming messages to ensure that they are consumed by appropriate (that is, subscribed) workflow instances.
+The associations themselves represent a set of subscription rules that are stored in the Azure publication/subscription service that process incoming messages to ensure that they are consumed by appropriate (that is, subscribed) workflow instances.